NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

     - This section contains information on what you need to know to get started with backend development.
-You don't need to know everything in this subtree to get started, but it's important to have a basic understanding of the concepts listed here, so you can talk to people and get help.
+You don't need to know everything in this subtree to get started, but it's important to have a basic understanding of the concepts listed here, so you can talk to people and get help if you get stuck working on a project.
     - [Learn web development as an absolute beginner](https://www.youtube.com/watch?v=ysEN5RaKOlA) -
       Coder Coder
     - 1.A What is a server?